You are Here: Home > FAQ's

 TOP

-20. Are mentally retarded individuals mad ?
+20. Are intellectually disabled individuals mad ?

 TOP